 My husband has thick curly hair that is a bit too short to fit the ideal 1920s mold, yet we make do with what we have and the result is pretty good.
 Here are some tips on products and styling we have learned:

 1. Before applying any kind of holding product, wet your hair down.
-Gently swipe, not rub, off excess water from forehead, over the crown and to back of the head.
+Gently swipe, not rub, off excess water from the forehead, over the crown and to the back of the head.
 For thick hair let it dry 5 minutes so that it is damp, not sopping wet.
 For thin hair, don’t wait-apply product right away.

 2. Hair products- There are so many men’s and women’s hair products out there I am not even going to list them all.
 I like Pantine Pro-V “Ice Shine” shampoo and conditioner.
-It really does leave you hair shiny which means you will need less oil based product.
+It really does leave your hair shiny, which means you will need less oil based product.

 3. Finish – If you are going to oil your hair with anything, I recommend you plan NOT to wear a hat.
 Save your nice hat and just wash with Ice Shine shampoo or dust your hair with a shine spray such as Garnier Fructis Style Brilliantine Shine.